Streampunk/dynamorse-deprecated/README.md

 ### Fittings

 The final piece of the dynamorse jigsaw puzzle are the pipe _fittings_ - a set of utilities that allow flows to be combined.
-This is the beginning of a journey towards the development of a stream-based creation and delivery tool, enabling Immersive Social TV experiences that can personalized to who is watching.
+This is the beginning of a journey towards the development of a stream-based creation and delivery tool, enabling _Immersive Social TV_ experiences that can personalized to who is watching.
 Features include:

 * Constrain the number of grains that flow down a pipe;
 * Sequence a set of _flows_ one after the other;
 * Set an alternative source in the event the expected source is not available;
 * Rate limit or retime a flow;
-* Apply a function that transforms either the metadata or payload flowing down a pipe.
+* Apply a function that transforms either the metadata or payload flowing down a pipe;
+* Control back-pressure.

 ### NMOS-inside